Abbotsleigh: Campus

+Junior Campus

-The Junior Campus is located in Woonona Ave, Wahroonga.
-Poole House is the oldest building on the campus and features an after-school care and music centre with a number of music rooms for individual lessons and practice.
-The library, school hall and administration centre are housed in the same block as the junior years' classrooms.
-In 2002, a new Years 4–6 centre was built surrounding a grassy courtyard featuring an arts facility and a canteen.
-Sporting facilities include a large oval, outdoor pool, three tennis courts, 2 courtyards, two sets of play equipment and a human-sized chess board.
-An underground parking facility was built in 2007 with the kindergarten classrooms built above.
+The Junior Campus is located on Woonona Avenue in Wahroonga.
+Poole House, the oldest building on the campus, serves as an after-school care and music center with music rooms for lessons.
+The campus includes a library, school hall, and administration center alongside junior classrooms.In 2002, a center for Years 4–6 was built around a grassy courtyard that features an arts facility and canteen.
+Sporting facilities include a large oval, outdoor pool, three tennis courts, and various play areas.
+An underground parking facility was completed in 2007, with kindergarten classrooms above it.

-The new Early Learning Centre was completed in January 2010.
+The new Early Learning Center was completed in January 2010.
 It includes a new Infants precinct and an Early Learning Centre for the youngest learners from birth to five years old.
-It is a seventy-place, coeducational centre providing long day care.
+It is a seventy-place, coeducational center providing long day care.
 Girls of the age of 5 are now able to enter the school in the Transition class (preschool age), where they are able to make the smooth transition from preschool to kindergarten.
 The ELC is run according to the Reggio Emilia principles.